 Contributions to a grandchild’s 529 plan will count against the grandparent’s GST lifetime exemption of $12.06 million if they exceed the $16,000 per beneficiary annual exclusion amount .

 How the Generation-Skipping Transfer Tax works

 Gifts made to a “skip person”, typically a grandchild, are subject to a flat 40% GST in addition to gift taxes.
-529 plan contributions are considered gifts for tax purposes, and 529 plan contributions made on behalf of a grandchild may be subject to the GST.
+The IRS considers 529 plan contributions gifts for tax purposes, and 529 plan contributions made on behalf of a grandchild may be subject to the GST.
 The GST does not apply if a grandchild’s parents are deceased at the time of the transfer.

 529 Plans and the Generation-Skipping Transfer Tax

-Taxpayers must report 20% of the total 529 plan contribution for each of the 5 years.
-If the grandparent dies within the 5-year period, a pro-rata portion of the 529 plan contribution will be added back to the grandparent's estate.
-For example, if the grandparent dies in year 3, the contributions corresponding to years 4 and 5 will be included in the grandparent's estate.
+Taxpayers must report 20% of the total 529 plan contribution for each of the five years.
+If the grandparent dies within the 5-year period, a pro-rata portion of the 529 plan contribution will be added back to the grandparent’s estate.
+For example, if the grandparent dies in year 3, the contributions corresponding to years four and five will be included in the grandparent’s estate.